Scientists figure out how vampire bats got a taste for blood

 Scientists have figured out why vampire bats are the only mammals that can survive on a diet of just blood.

-The bats live in South and Central America and are basically “living Draculas,” said co-author Michael Hiller of Germany's Max Planck Institute.
-About 3 inches (8 centimeters) long with a wingspan of 7 inches (18 centimeters), the bats bite and than lap up blood from livestock or other animals at night.
+The bats live in South and Central America and are basically “living Draculas,” said co-author Michael Hiller of Germany’s Max Planck Institute.
+About 3 inches (8 centimetres) long with a wingspan of 7 inches (18 centimetres), the bats bite and then lap up blood from livestock or other animals at night.

 Most mammals couldn’t survive on a low-calorie liquid diet of blood.
 Only three vampire species of the 1,400 kinds of bats can do that — the others eat mostly insects, fruit, nectar, pollen or meat, such as small frogs and fish.